spekulatius/spatie-crawler-cached-queue-example/README.md

 # Spatie Crawler Example for Cached Queue-Driver

 This is an example of how a [Crawler](https://github.com/spatie/crawler) queue-driver can be cached and reused later.
 As an example it's rather simple and only intended to demonstrate core functionality.
 This is not intended to be used as a project.
+It could be [integrated nicely with PHP Scraper](https://github.com/spekulatius/PHPScraper).

 The example is intended to be used with Docker as an locally-build image.
 The following commands build and run the crawler example: